justicephysics/humanos2.0/warrior-engineer-identity.md

 ## 2. The Thought Partner — Web@2.7K

 No Warrior‑Engineer fights alone.
-Their thought partner is the **Web@2.7K** — the photonic, cryogenic, open‑source compute fabric that we have blueprinted on the Virtual Nalanda.
+Their thought partner is the **Web@2.7K** — the photonic, cryogenic, open‑source compute fabric that we have blueprinted on the Justice Physics Nalanda.

 - It provides **real‑time modeling** — every design, every simulation, every optimization runs on the same cold fabric that the cosmos itself uses.
 - It provides **AGI‑level guidance** — not a feudal AI that extracts data and charges per token, but a democratic intelligence that serves every engineer equally.